kariastnor/listit/README.md

 Yourganiser is a simple website for creating lists, for those of us who like to make lists for everything!
 It was created using React, including React Router.
 The finished website is hosted on [https://yourganiser.netlify.app](https://yourganiser.netlify.app).

+Currently the lists and their content are only stored in local storage.
+A possible future development might be to add a database to avoid users accidentally deleting their lists by clearing their browsing data.

 See instructions below from React for how to run the project.

 # Getting Started with Create React App